Creative Block Definition

 So, we did what any reasonable person would do.
 We scrapped everything.

 Immediately setting to work designing an entirely new series of costumes from newspaper, paper plates, cardboard and other post-consumer sourced paper products.
 Needless to say, it was a struggle to get things done in time.
 In fact, our timeline was so compressed, that during our first few photo dog portrait sessions the hats were still moist to the touch.
 But at the end of the day, we made it work and our gamble paid off in a big way.
+Leaving us with one of the most creative types of dog portraits we’ve ever had the pleasure of capturing.

 It’s impossible to say whether we’ll still be making Paper Hats a year from now or working on something entirely different by then.
 But what won’t change is the underlying philosophy that drove us to the Paper Hats concept.
 Which is, of course, is “keep moving and keep making”.